-- inform the school at the earliest opportunity if their child has a disability and the exact nature of it; - provide the information school needs to plan effectively for the child to be a full member of the school community; - • recognise the importance of school and home working in partnership. - •
+- inform the school at the earliest opportunity if their child has a disability and the exact nature of it; - provide the information school needs to plan effectively for the child to be a full member of the school community; - recognise the importance of school and home working in partnership.

 The school's Special Educational Needs and Disability Co-ordinator, Mrs Maria-Anne Higgins is responsible for overseeing assessment and provision.
-In Pre-School this responsibility is shared with Miss Kerry Hammond.